Virgin Birth: Is That Even Possible?

 Vulture,Is,The,Name,Given,To,2,Groups,Of,Scavenging

-Californian Condor (Photo Credit : meunierd/Shutterstock)
+Californian Condor (Photo Credit: meunierd/Shutterstock)

 Parthenogenesis is a pretty rare event in birds.
-It is mostly observed in domesticated turkeys and chickens who are separated from males.
+It is mostly observed in domesticated turkeys and chickens separated from males.
 However, in this case, the condor females had access to fertile male condors, yet they displayed parthenogenetic reproduction.
 The scientists found two female Californian condors that gave birth to offspring with no male genetic DNA.
 All genetic markers were inherited only from the mother.

-On the contrary, a captive yellow-bellied water snake gave birth to offspring, despite having no contact with a male of the same species in eight years.
+On the contrary, a captive yellow-bellied water snake gave birth to offspring despite having no contact with a male of the same species in eight years.
 Her body might have decided to take matters into its own “hands” and reproduce by parthenogenesis.

 Although the snake’s baby didn’t survive, this occurrence disproved the existing theory of such birth during captivity.
-The theory had been that female animals could reproduce by parthenogenesis, despite being away from males, due to their ability to store sperms.
+The theory had been that female animals could reproduce by parthenogenesis, despite being away from males, due to their ability to store sperm.
 However, in this case, the water snake was isolated for far too long to be able to store sperm.

 Is Parthenogenesis Possible In Humans?